Polyfrost/OneConfig-Documentation/utils/onecolor.md

 short brightness = 25;    // brightness of the color (0-100)
 short alpha = 255;        // alpha of the color (0-255)

-int argb = -38279103;    // the color stored as ARGB merged integer (used for renderingn)
+int argb = -38279103;    // the color stored as ARGB merged integer (used for rendering)

-// how argb is made (hexadecimal):
+// how ARGB is made (hexadecimal):
 // 0xFF000000 alpha (0-FF)
 // 0x00FF0000 red (0-FF)
 // 0x0000FF00 blue (0-FF)